-I am a working photographer living in the Catskill Mountains of Upstate New York.
-My background is in painting and drawing, but fifteen years ago I inherited a 1950s Crown Graphic large format camera from someone whom I greatly admired.
-I taught myself how to use the camera and gradually was able to accomplish what I had been striving for in drawing and painting, through photography.
+I live in a cabin in the woods in the Catskill Mountains of New York.
+My background is in painting and drawing, but fifteen years ago I inherited a K.B.
+Canham large format camera from someone I greatly admire.
+I taught myself how to use the camera and gradually accomplished what I was striving for in drawing and painting, through photography.
 I gather much of my inspiration from looking at drawings and paintings continuously over decades.

 My mother was also an artist.
 She had a wealth of talent and worked steadily throughout her life, yet her number one role was to take care of her family.
-Sadly, she left behind a legacy of unwanted, unpublished, basically unknown work.
-I realize, now that she has passed away, that part of my determination to receive acknowledgement and support from the art world is to reward her for her efforts and to create some kind of continuum.
+Sadly, she left behind a legacy of unwanted, unpublished, unknown work.
+I realize, now that she has passed away, that part of my determination to receive acknowledgement and support from the art world is to reward her for her efforts and to create a continuum.

-Ruth received a BFA in painting from The School of Visual Arts in NYC and an MFA in drawing, printmaking and painting from the Yale School of Art in 1994, where she later taught drawing and printmaking.
-She also taught drawing, painting, and printmaking at Dartmouth College in Hanover, New Hampshire.
-Ruth’s work has been exhibited at the Bill Maynes Art Gallery, the Lower East Side Printshop, John Michael Kohler Arts Center, Paula Cooper Gallery, The Griffin Museum of Photography, John Davis Gallery in Hudson, New York, Dartmouth College and Le Salon Vert in Geneva, Switzerland.
-Ruth was a recipient of the 2016 New York Foundation for the Arts grant in photography.
-Most recently Ruth was an International Portfolio Winner in the Soho Photo Gallery competition in 2019.
+I received a BFA from SVA in NYC and an MFA in drawing, printmaking and painting from the Yale School of Art in 1994, where I later taught.
+I also taught at Dartmouth College.
+I have exhibited at the Bill Maynes Art Gallery, the Lower East Side Printshop, John Michael Kohler Arts Center, Paula Cooper Gallery, The Griffin Museum of Photography, John Davis Gallery, and Le Salon Vert in Switzerland.
+I received a 2016 New York Foundation for the Arts grant in photography.
+I was an International Portfolio Winner in the Soho Photo Gallery competition in 2019.